lizmat/articles/review-of-2022.md

 ### :rakuast

 The RakuAST classes allow you to dynamically build an AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) programmatically, and have that converted to executable code.
-What was previously only possible by programmatically creating a piece of Raku code, and then calling [`EVAL`](https://docs.raku.org/routine/EVAL) on it.
-But not only does it allow you to build code programmatically, it also allows you to introspect the AST, which opens up all sorts of syntax / lintifying possibilities.
+What was previously only possible by programmatically creating a piece of Raku source code (with all of its escaping issues), and then calling [`EVAL`](https://docs.raku.org/routine/EVAL) on it.
+But RakuAST not only allows you to build code programmatically, it also allows you to introspect the AST, which opens up all sorts of syntax / lintifying possibilities.

 There is an associated effort to compile the Raku core itself using a grammar that uses RakuAST to build executable code.
 This effort is now capable of passing 585/1355 test-files in roast completely, and 83/131 of the Rakudo test-files completely.
+So still a lot of work to do, although it has now gotten to the point that implementation of a single Raku feature in the new grammar, often creates an avalanche of now passing test-files.

-So, if you add a `use experimental :rakuast` to your code, you will be able to use all of the `RakuAST` classes to build code programmatically.
+So, if you add a `use experimental :rakuast` to your code, you will be able to use all of the currently available `RakuAST` classes to build code programmatically.
 This is an entire new area of Raku development, which will be covered by many blog posts in the coming year.
+As of now, there is only some internal documentation.

 A small example, showing how to build the expression `"foo" ~ "bar"`:
 ```
 use experimental :rakuast;